FreeRTOS/iot-reference-stm32u5/README.md

 ## Clone the repository and submodules

 Using your favorite unix-like console application, run the following commands to clone and initialize the git repository and its submodules.
-If using Microsoft Windows, path length limitations may apply so it is recommended to clone the respository to the root of a drive rather than deep in the directory tree.
+ If using Microsoft Windows, path length limitations may apply so it is recommended to clone the respository to the root of a drive to minimize the path length of each file.

 ```
 git clone https://github.com/FreeRTOS/lab-iot-reference-stm32u5.git